MetPX/sarracenia/doc/sarra-e.rst

 Downloading Sarracenia
 ----------------------

-Steps for downloading the latest version of Sarracenia are available on our `downloads page <download-e.rst>`_ .
+Steps for downloading the latest version of Sarracenia are available on our `downloads page <Install.rst>`_ .

 Getting The Source Code
 -----------------------